jacobvanschenck/jacobvanschenck/README.md

 🤝 Mentored dozens of young people in personal development with clear goals, encouragement and accountability

-🌍 10+ years of working with different cultures
+🌍 10+ years of collaboration with different cultures

 ✈️ Fun Fact: I have led 5 international trips of students to over 13 countries